unisdr/delta/readme.md

 * PostgreSQL (version 16 with PostGIS add-on)

 ## License
-This software is proprietary and owned by UNDRR.
-All rights reserved.
+This is an open source platform developed by UNDRR for country-level disaster tracking systems.
+The core platform is distributed under the MIT License.

 The software uses several third-party open-source components under permissive licenses (MIT, Apache 2.0, etc.).
-These licenses are compatible with proprietary distribution.

 For more details, see [LICENSE.md](LICENSE.md).

-This instance is built for country-level deployment by UNDRR and is intended for use by the designated country's government agencies.
+This instance is an open source platform for country-level deployment by UNDRR, available for use by government agencies and other authorized organizations.

 ```